 There are many requests that come into this blog asking how to customize certain elements of the WP-Members plug-in.
-While I’ve made attempts to have WP-Members be as flexible as possible, there are times when a specific customization request would be outside the exiting process flow of the plug-in and would require making changes directly to the functions in the plug-in itself.
+While I’ve made attempts to have WP-Members be as flexible as possible, there are times when a specific customization request would be outside the existing process flow of the plug-in and would require making changes directly to the functions in the plug-in itself.

 Making direct changes to the functions within the plug-in is discouraged because it puts the user in a difficult situation.
 These types of changes are generally referred to as “hacks” and hacks must be reapplied anytime you upgrade the plug-in.
 Avoiding upgrades because of the need to update your hacks is a bad practice because upgrades often include important security updates.